 - b.
 Recent Variant Public Pension Legislation.
-There were four items of 1997-2007 pension legislation that are potentially at variance with the principle. - 1.
+There were four items of 1997-2008 pension legislation that are potentially at variance with the principle. - 1.
 In 1998, a special disability benefit was created within the PERA-General Employee Retirement Plan for local government correctional employees (Laws 1998, Ch.
 390, Art.
 9, Sec.
-3). - 2.
-In 1999, that special disability benefit was repealed upon the creation of the PERA Local Government Correctional Employees Retirement Plan (PERA-Correctional) (Laws 1999, Ch.
-222, Art.
-2, Sec.
-20).
+3).